grouparoo/grouparoo/documents/development/events.md

 ### `apiKeys` table

-The `apiKeys` table is stored within Grouparoo’s database, regardless of the `EventBackend` in use.
-Event’s must be created with an an `apiKey` which is authorized to create events.
+The `apiKeys` table is stored within Grouparoo’s database.
+Events must be created with an an `apiKey` which is authorized to create events.

 ## Workflow